-For the purpose of these statements, the general and capital projects funds are considered the major funds.
-The special revenue fund is a non-major fund and reported as other governmental funds.
+For the purpose of these statements, the general, special and capital projects funds are considered the major funds.

 A Charter School and Component Unit of the District School Board of Volusia County, Florida

 Basis of Accounting

 Basis of accounting refers to when revenues and expenses/expenditures are recognized in the accounts and reported in the financial statements.
 Basis of accounting relates to the timing of the measurements made, regardless of the measurement focus applied.